allanjeng/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

 **Abstract Comparison Example:**

-To use the **similarity** API through an HTTP interface, requests are constructed as URL strings that contains 2 parameters s1 and s2.
+To use the **similarity** API through an HTTP interface, requests are constructed as URL strings that contain 2 parameters, s1 and s2 respectively.

 The following example requests the similarity between 2 papers:
 ```